-You’ve spent years developing your expertise, and even though you’ve become extremely knowledgeable in your field, you feel that still have so much to learn.
+You’ve spent years developing your expertise and, even though you’ve become extremely knowledgeable in your field, you feel you still have so much to learn.

 You shouldn't write a book unless you have genuine expertise and can help your audience.
 That said, you should also feel hungry to learn more about your field.
 Writing a book is not only about teaching your audience, but it is also about learning from the writing process.

 You will not be the same teacher at the end of the writing process.

 The ideas you've developed over the years are weighing on you because you feel they're not given the recognition they deserve.